Geontech/fins/docs/tutorial2.md

 ```

 In the **fins.json** file we just created, we have defined:
-1. Two "params" which override params of the Nodes in this Nodeset.
+1. Two "params" which override params of the Nodes in this Application.
 See [here](parameters.md) for more information about parameters.
-2. A list of FINS "nodes" to be instantiated and connected in this Nodeset.
-Each Node's property interface is assigned a meaningful name, and Node parameters are overwritten by parameters of the Nodeset.
+2. A list of FINS "nodes" to be instantiated and connected in this Application.
+Each Node's property interface is assigned a meaningful name, and Node parameters are overwritten by parameters of the Application.
 FINS code-generation instantiates the nodes listed here in a backend/tool-specific block design (Vivado Block Design or Quartus Platform Designer System).
-For more information on the fields of each "nodes" entry see [here](integration.md).
+For more information on the fields of each "nodes" entry see [here](applications.md).
 3. Connections between Node ports.
-For more information on "connections" see [here](integration.md).
+For more information on "connections" see [here](applications.md).
 3. Clock domains and their assignments to ports.
-For more information on "clocks" see [here](integration.md).
+For more information on "clocks" see [here](applications.md).

 ## Step 3: Auto-generating Block Designs and HDL